mrakgr/Trading-Journal/journal_2025.md

 I won't lie that I am looking forward to becoming a good trader and learning to trade manually, but I am not interested in making trading my main job.

 I guess that didn't change from 2007 - 2014.

+11:20am.
+What I really want is a strong power.
+I need something to do while I am not working on anything in particular.